ni/nimi-python/docs/nirfsg/class.rst

             Reads the waveforms from a TDMS file and downloads one waveform into each of the NI RF vector signal generators.

+                            This method reads the following information from the TDMS file and writes it into the NI-RFSG session:

+                            - Sample Rate
+                            - PAPR
+                            - Runtime Scaling
+                            - RF Blanking Marker Locations
+                            - RF Blanking Enabled
+                            - Burst Start Locations
+                            - Burst Stop Locations
+                            - RF Blanking Marker Source
+                            - Signal Bandwidth
+                            - Waveform Size

+                            If RF blanking marker locations are present in the file but burst locations are not present, burst locations are calculated from RF blanking marker locations and stored in the NI-RFSG session.

+                            **Supported Devices**: PXIe-5820/5830/5831/5832/5840/5841/5842